Preparing for Social Engineering Attacks

 A final tactic in a social engineering exercise is to create or manipulate a situation that guarantees you will get what you want.
 For instance, in an open plan office, you might be able to establish who the manager is.
 You can then approach them, announcing very loudly that you are from head office and you need their laptop as it has been flagged that as a result of viewing porn it has malware running on it.

-Out of embarrassment and a desperation to clear their name, they will very quickly hand over the laptop – which will usually have all credentials and elevated access rights on it – that can then be taken away and used to gain access to the infrastructure in a cyber-attack or in this case, a penetration test.
+Out of embarrassment and desperation to clear their name, they will very quickly hand over the laptop – which will usually have all credentials and elevated access rights on it – that can then be taken away and used to gain access to the infrastructure in a cyber-attack or in this case, a penetration test.

 With so much focus on the technical tools required to compromise a network, it is often overlooked that networks and devices are manned by people.
-As such when evaluating vulnerabilities it is critical that social engineering is an integral part of the penetration testing.

-For more details about our social engineering services click here.
+Read more about our social engineering services.

-Watch Sarka’s Presentation here.
+Watch Sarka’s BSidesMCR Presentation here.